plone/training/docs/theming/theme_scratch.md

 ## Requirements

-Check out the requirements of the theming training.
-You have to bring a linux based laptop (Ubuntu, macOS) with code editor of your choice (we recommend VS Code) and with Plone installed as described in training instructions.
+Check out the requirements for the theming training.
+You have to bring a Linux-based laptop (Ubuntu, macOS) with a code editor of your choice (we recommend VS Code) and with Plone installed as described in the training instructions.
 It is extremely important that you join the class with a working Plone installation.
 You need the [npm] package manager to build your CSS/JavaScript.

 ## Create an add-on package

 We're going to create an add-on package for our theme.
 We'll use [plonecli] for the next steps.
-It uses [mr.bob] and it's [templates](https://pypi.org/project/bobtemplates.plone/).
+It uses [mr.bob] and its [templates](https://pypi.org/project/bobtemplates.plone/).
 There is a template to create our add-on.
 There are [templates](https://pypi.org/project/bobtemplates.plone/) to add the theme to the package in the following steps.

 The package contains the theme and is developed on the filesystem.
 Development and compilation are done locally.